Today we celebrate the feast of Corpus Christi. Jesus is central to Christianity. He connects us in the best possible way with the Mystery of God.

 What is life about?
 Is there any meaning to life?

 What happens when we die?
 Is there such a thing as right or wrong?
 Who made all this, if anyone?

 Religions and philosophers have been asking these questions forever!

 There have been many good and insightful men and women who have spoken wisely about some of these questions.

 He is not just another good wise man or prophet.

 By his actions, words, and his death and resurrection He is clearly the reality of God among us.

 His story is a true story.
 The God that He connects us with is LOVE.
 Profound, unconditional LOVE, INFINITE LOVE.

-He role models for us and for all how to live a full human life.
+He role model for us and for all about how to live a full human life.
 To be Christian is to be fully human.